 Although consideration for a home sale is usually money, it might also be nonmaterial, such as gratitude or affection.
 In addition, the seller must accept the buyer’s offer exactly as written and communicate his acceptance to the buyer.
 Finally, there must be a meeting of the minds, which means the parties agree on the contract's terms exactly as they’re stated.

-A home is under contract when each of the four criteria has been met, but in most states the deal is only enforceable if it's in writing.
+A home is under contract when each of the four criteria has been met, but in most states, the deal is only enforceable if it's in writing.
 Therefore, the home is officially under contract once its buyer and seller have signed a sales contract and the seller has communicated acceptance to the buyer.
 The terms of the contract aren't officially met until closing day, when consideration and ownership of the home changes hands.

 You'll occasionally see the word "contingent" in a home's under-contract status.
 This means the contract contains one or more stipulations.
 The sale proceeds only if the stipulations are met.
 Buyers often make offers contingent on their ability to secure financing, whereas sellers may make counteroffers contingent on the successful closing of a new home.

-You can make a back-up offer on a home that's under contract.
+You can make a backup offer on a home that's under contract.
 However, the seller can only accept your offer if it's contingent on the current contract terminating before the sale closes.
-In the unlikely event the seller accepts your back-up offer, you'll be unable to make an offer on another home unless it's contingent on your back-up deal not closing.
+In the unlikely event the seller accepts your backup offer, you'll be unable to make an offer on another home unless it's contingent on your backup deal not closing.